Part 20: WWll, Chicago, and Those Wacky Lectures

 Here are some of the piles I've been sorting through.
 My entire house is covered with piles of papers, finally in some kind of order.
 Thanks to everyone who helped me organize, I'm looking at you, Heidi Parker and Claire Boynton.

 Something interesting, all that time living with my father, I never knew him to be sick.
 He was healthy as an ox.
-There were times when he exhausted himself, staying up all night writing, then he'd crash and sleep a lot.
+There were times when he exhausted himself, staying up all night writing, then he'd crash and sleep a lot, but no sick days.
 He had mood swings, for sure.
 I never knew him to have a headache, an upset stomach, nothing.
 It astonishes me, looking back, how carefree he was about what he ate, how many cigars he smoked in a day, how much coffee he drank, and candy he consumed, and yet, he seemed immune to the common cold.

 I've been thinking about WWll recently, both because of what my mother told me, and also because I'm watching this creepy show based on a book by Phillip Roth called "The Plot Against America."
 In the show, Roosevelt doesn't win, Lindbergh wins, and we see it through the eyes of a Jewish family living in New Jersey.
 It's Covid-19 quarantine time.
 I've been inside my house since March 16, 2020, so lots of TV, just like when I was a kid living with my father all those years ago.

-Anyway, Dad was in his early 20s when the war broke out, healthy as a horse, tall, handsome, articulate.
+Dad was in his early 20s when the war broke out, healthy, tall, handsome, articulate.
 So why didn't he serve in that war?
-I asked him about it when I was a kid, and he said, "I was in the Merchant Marines" so I thought that the Merchant Marines was somehow the same, although I knew he was a cook on that ship, or a "utility man" as they called it.
+I asked him about it when I was a kid, and he said, "I was in the Merchant Marines" so I thought, in my little kid brain, that the Merchant Marines was somehow the same, although I knew he was a cook on that ship, or a "utility man" as they called it.